Come to Daddy (film)

-Come to Daddy is a 2019 black comedy thriller film directed by Ant Timpson and written by Toby Harvard.
+Come to Daddy is a 2019 black comedy film directed by Ant Timpson and written by Toby Harvard.

 Plot

 Norval Greenwood (Elijah Wood), a privileged musician who lives with his mother in a Beverly Hills mansion, receives a letter from his estranged father asking him to come and visit him.
 Norval, who has not seen his father since he was five years old, makes the trek to a secluded cabin overlooking the coast in Oregon.
-His father, Brian, is initially welcoming to him, but Norval's admission of a suicide attempt seems to anger Brian, who soon begins to display aggressive tendencies and taunt and insult Norval, even threatening him with physical violence.
+His father, Brian, is initially welcoming to him, but Norval's admission of a suicide attempt seems to anger Brian, who soon begins to display aggressive tendencies, taunting and insulting Norval, and even threatening him with physical violence.
 All this comes to a head one afternoon when Brian attacks Norval with a meat cleaver, but in the ensuing struggle, Brian has a heart attack and immediately dies.

 Due to a lack of space at the local morgue, Norval is forced to keep his father's body in the cabin with him after having it embalmed.
 He attempts to stay in the house long enough for his mother to come and get him, but is repeatedly awakened by loud sounds from somewhere within the house.
 Finding a hidden family photo album, Norval sees a photo of his father and realizes that the dead man is not his father at all.
 He then finds a hidden hatch in the house leading to a bunker beneath, where he finds his real father bloodied and chained up.
 On his father's orders, he attempts to kill a man, Jethro, who arrives to torture his father, but Jethro escapes, promising revenge.